 Disclaimer: I receive a small commission from some of the links on this page.

 Here are a few fun facts about the Bay Bridge in San Francisco.

-The Bay Bridge in San Francisco now offers a nightly light show.
+For ten years, the Bay Bridge in San Francisco offered a nightly light show.
 Leo Villareal, a light artist, installed the lights as a temporary exhibit in 2013.
 The city originally planned to run the lights nightly between March 5, 2013 and March 5, 2015.